-Biking & Nature Trails
+Biking & Nature Trails in Wilmington, NC

 Connect with Nature in Area Parks

-Experience the Island like a Local
+Experience the Beaches like a Local

-The 1.2-mile Island Greenway path in Carolina Beach is part of a network of off-street trails, on-street bicycle lanes and parks linked together.
+Carolina Beach Lake Park is a destination for walkers, joggers and cyclists.
+Walk around the 11-acre freshwater lake located just blocks from the Atlantic Ocean.
+In addition, the 1.2-mile Island Greenway path in Carolina Beach is part of a network of off-street trails, on-street bicycle lanes and parks linked together.
 View the map to stop at scenic locations along the way.

-Shoot the Loop
+Take the Loop

 In Wrightsville Beach, start your voyage at any point along the way, or park at Wrightsville Beach Park, and set off on the 2.45-mile Loop trail – view the map here.
 Walk or jog along the path, which loops around the heart of town, by salt marshes and across waterway bridges.
 While cyclists aren't allowed on the sidewalks that make up The Loop, bikes can ride on the road alongside the pedestrian path.
 As a bicycle-friendly community, Wrightsville Beach makes cycling on the island a delight with designated bike lanes and shareable roadways.